python-tls/tls/docs/_notes/tls-handshake.rst

 - ServerKeyExchange:

-  - If server doesn’t have a certificate, or
+  - If server doesn't have a certificate, or

   - if server’s certificate is for signing only